DanStem

 Human Neural Development.

-Lead By Associate Professor Agneta Kirkeby.
+Lead By Associate Professor Agneta Kirkeby

 The Kirkeby group studies the factors involved in human neural subtype specification to enable production of specific neurons for understanding and treating neurological diseases.